Submissions

 Style

-Manuscripts should conform to acceptable language usage.
-The Authors may offer a parallel translation to another language, but the editorial review will be done on the primary language of the manuscript, English, Spanish, or Portuguese.
-Abbreviations must be used minimally and be limited primarily to those in general usage.
+Manuscripts should conform to acceptable English language usage.
+Abbreviations must be used minimally and be limited primarily to those in general usage and must be identified when first used.
 Generic drug names must be used.
 If a trade name is included, it should follow the generic name in parentheses the first time mentioned.
 Thereafter, only generic names should be used.
 Weights and measurements should be expressed in metric units and temperatures in degrees centigrade.
 Patient descriptions, as in case reports, should not contain identifying information.

 We discourage sentences that begin with most abbreviations, initializations, and numbers/symbols.
 For example, following the first time Lichen planus is used in an article, it can be placed in parentheses (LP) so that LP is used in the remainder of the article.
 However, when there is a sentence that begins with the phrase it should be written out as Lichen planus and not LP.